 all clearly indicate an accounting of our earthly actions.

-But what is God’s point here in this particular passage?
+But what is God’s point in this particular passage?
 What can He mean by “rescuing those staggering toward the slaughter”?
-It seems to me that God is pointing out to us the absolutely imperative need for us to be involved in personal evangelism.
-Who fits the description of “staggering toward the slaughter” better than the lost?
+It seems to me that God is pointing out to us the absolute imperative for us to be involved in personal evangelism.
+Who fits the description of “staggering toward the slaughter” better than the lost person?
 The person who lives without Christ is certainly staggering toward the slaughter.
-The person who dies without Christ is certainly being “led away to death” and be assured that it will be unending separation from God.
+The person who dies without Christ is certainly being “led away to death” and be assured that this will be unending separation from God.
 Do not be deceived into thinking that this “death” will resemble sleep or any other experience in this current life.
 Be certain that absolute, complete, separation from the influence of God’s perfect characteristics will be unimaginably awful.